aindrelasaha/pomodoro_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### Features
+1. Allows you to set a time.

+### Upcoming Features:-
+- [ ] Study calender to show Total Study history and Total Study Time.
+- [ ] Custom Study Routine Planner, along with my Todo list app.